 Seed parent: regale, a spectacular specimen with striking bright white venation

-Pollen parent: papillilaminum, a very velvety green recognized by its distinct lobes
+Pollen parent: ‘Green Papillilaminum’ a very velvety green recognized by its distinct posterior lobes.
+This plant is a seed grown offspring from a Papillilaminum

 As these are hybrids, no two seedlings will look exactly alike.
 These are currently growing in sphagnum moss and will ship in moss.
 If you choose to change their medium don’t be alarmed if a leaf drops.